discreetlogcontracts/dlcspecs/Protocol.md

 the funding transaction output. `payout_spk` specifies the script pubkey that CETs and the refund transaction should use in the sender's output.

-`total_collateral_satoshis` is the amount the sender is putting into the contract. `num_funding_inputs` is the number of funding inputs contributed by the sender and `funding_inputs` contains outputs, outpoints, and expected weights of the sender's funding inputs. `change_spk` specifies the script pubkey that funding
+`offer_collateral_satoshis` is the amount the sender is putting into the contract. `num_funding_inputs` is the number of funding inputs contributed by the sender and `funding_inputs` contains outputs, outpoints, and expected weights of the sender's funding inputs. `change_spk` specifies the script pubkey that funding